hwasiti/prediction_explorer/README.md

  Let's take an example:

 **top-1 correct:** is plotting the 1st image as the top-1 predicted image (which is bounded by a rectangle).
 And then plots the most similar same class images in an ascending scores (from the most similar that the model think is, to the less  similar images).
+The 1st column is the repeated images of the image that we are asking the model to predict.
+The columns 2-7 are the prediction images sorted.
+(The columns 5-7 are the ground truth class images sorted if the prediciton is incorrect which is not the case here)

 ![top-1 correct](example_images/000000.37231_w_67a9841_w_67a9841_42a505fa7.jpg)